 Kathryn Shepherd, also known to be called Katie, was surrounded by the members of the Lobos gang.
 Standing firm and tall, Katie looked at the Spanish leader in his black eyes with her blue-green eyes.
 Snow swirled all around the street, causing it to make a flowing pattern in this tense scene.
-Even the winter winds wanted to create a dramatic scene, it was even taken more serious then most of the gangs of spaniards and british thugs.
+Even the winter winds wanted to create a dramatic scene, it was even taken more serious than most of the gangs of Spaniard's and British thugs.

 The leader laughed, “Bold words coming from a batch of mixed mutts of Irish and Scotts you pretty stray puppy.
 The Finnegan’s owe us money, along with all these scums that from across the sea.
 But we know ever since their only son died “mysteriously” last year, they had been looking out to their helpless Irish-Scott mutt of a niece, who now has more balls then Barry now has.”

 The Irish temper had begun to rise high and caused her face to red with anger.